Solvable Groups, Free Divisors and Nonisolated Matrix Singularities I: Towers of Free Divisors: Operations on Block Representations

-Third, we have the following proposition which allows for the extension of a block representation yielding another block representation, providing a partial converse to Proposition \ref{prop5.1}. \begin{Proposition}[Extension Property] Let $\rho :G \to GL(V)$ be a representation of a connected linear algebraic group, so that $W \subset V$ is a $G$--invariant subspace and
+Third, we have the following proposition which allows for the extension of a block representation yielding another block representation, providing a partial converse to Proposition \ref{prop5.1}. \begin{Proposition}[Extension Property] Let $\rho :G \to \GL(V)$ be a representation of a connected linear algebraic group, so that $W \subset V$ is a $G$--invariant subspace and $K = \ker (G \to \GL(V/W))$ with $\dim (K) = \dim (W)$.
+Suppose that the quotient representation $\overline{\rho}: G/K \to \GL(V/W)$ is a block representation with decomposition